Gopendranath/GeminiClone/README.md

 # Gemini Clone

-'A React-based clone of Google's Gemini AI chat interface with a responsive design for both desktop and mobile views.'
+A React-based clone of Google's Gemini AI chat interface with a responsive design for both desktop and mobile views.

 ## Live Demo
 🚀 [Try it live](https://clone-gemini-v1.netlify.app/)